Feijoa sellowiana: Cultivation

+The main cultivation areas are not located in the original region of the feijoa; they are found in New Zealand, the United States (California), and Colombia, among other countries.
+Some cultivars of F. sellowiana, widely distributed internationally, derive from a small number of introductions of "Uruguayan type" plants.
+In 1890, Professor Edouard André introduced a specimen or a few specimens of the species from Uruguay to France, which were the origin of the seedlings introduced in California, and later reached New Zealand.
+Subsequently, Colombia introduced materials from various parts of the world.

 Some grafted cultivars of feijoa are self-fertile.
 Most are not and require a pollinator.
 Seedlings may or may not be of usable quality; and may or may not be self-fertile.
 Feijoas will mature into a sprawly shrub but can be kept successfully as a large container plant, though accommodations will need to be made for the width of the plants, and the need to encourage new growth for fruit production.

 Feijoas are occasionally found as landscape plants in Texas, Florida, California, and the maritime Pacific Northwest.
 They can succeed in greenhouses in temperate parts of the United States; and have been grown in-ground as fruiting trees on the United States east coast in coastal Georgia and South Carolina as well as in California.
 Other regions of the United States such as the southernmost Appalachian Mountains, and the immediate coastal region from North Carolina to Delaware would warrant further investigation.

 The fruit has been widely grown in New Zealand since the 1920s, and it has become a popular garden tree.
 It is commonly available in season from March to June.
 In New Zealand, the pollinators of this plant are bees, bumblebees, and medium-sized birds.
 The silvereye is a pollinator in the cooler parts of the South Island; the blackbird and the Indian myna, which feeds on the sweet, fleshy flower petals, are pollinators further north.
 In some areas where the species has been introduced, however, the trees have been unproductive due to lack of pollinators.
-The shrub has very few insect pests, although guava moth is a problem in northern New Zealand.
+The shrub has very few insect pests, although guava moth is a problem in Northland, New Zealand.

 In the South Caucasus, feijoa has been cultivated in the southern coastal region of Azerbaijan since 1928; cultivation in neighboring Georgia has gradually increased to about 988 ha in 1986.